Featured

 Fire in the Land of Snow

-I edited the hour-long documentary *Fire in the Land of Snow*, which investigates the causes of 118 known self-immolations in Tibet since 2009.
-Integrating smuggled videos, firsthand accounts, and interviews with experts, scholars, and officials, the film offers an in-depth look at Tibet’s recent history and the forces driving one of the largest waves of political self-immolations in history.
-The documentary won multiple awards and was featured in eleven film festivals worldwide.
+I edited the award-winning documentary Fire in the Land of Snow, a deep dive into the 118 self-immolations in Tibet since 2009.
+Using smuggled footage, firsthand testimonies, and expert interviews, the film explores Tibet’s recent history and the forces behind this unprecedented wave of political protest.
+It screened at eleven film festivals worldwide.

 Awards and Achievements